no314/stx-fan/sips-ip/sip-029_extending-tokens.md

-        ;; set approval for an operator to handle a specified id or amount of the asset ;; must return `(ok true)` on success, never `(ok false)` ;; @param id-or-amount; identifier of NFT or amount of FTs ;; @param operator: principal that wants top operate the asset ;; @param bool: if true operator can transfer id or up to amount (set-approved (uint principal bool) (response bool uint))
+        ;; set approval for an operator to handle a specified id or amount of the asset ;; must return `(ok true)` on success, never `(ok false)` ;; @param id-or-amount; identifier of NFT or amount of FTs ;; @param operator: principal that wants to operate the asset ;; @param bool: if true operator can transfer id or up to amount (set-approved (uint principal bool) (response bool uint))

-        ;; read-only function to return the current status of given operator ;; if returned `(ok true)` the operator can transfer the NFT with the given id or up to the requested amount of FT ;; @param id-or-amount; identifier of NFT or amount of FTs ;; @param operator: principal that wants top operate the asset ;; @param bool: if true operator can transfer id or up to amount (is-approved (uint principal) (response bool uint))
+        ;; read-only function to return the current status of given operator ;; if returned `(ok true)` the operator can transfer the NFT with the given id or up to the requested amount of FT ;; @param id-or-amount; identifier of NFT or amount of FTs ;; @param operator: principal that wants to operate the asset ;; @param bool: if true operator can transfer id or up to amount (is-approved (uint principal) (response bool uint))
 ```